seantis/seantis.reservation/README.rst

 Add a Resource
 ~~~~~~~~~~~~~~

-In the newly created folder, click on "Default View" and choose
+In the newly created folder, click on "Display" and choose
 "Resource Listing".

 This will turn the folder into a view designed for displaying Resources.